gadam/fintech_assessment_01/README.md

 Kyle came up with the idea for the company after experiencing first-hand the hurdles associated with the homelending process.
 The approach, despite the technologies available at the time, remained costly and largely manual with numerous hand-offs along the value chain.
 So Kyle and his cofounder created a mortgage platform that:
 >"leverages data and an intelligent workflow to drastically cut the time and costs associated with closing a loan.
 The proven system, which has already processed more than $3 billion in loans, is successfully transforming home lending by digitizing, automating and simplifying the process for consumers, lenders, and realtors."
 (Schulzke, 2016)

 According to Tracxn (2022), the company's investors include Upfront Ventures, Riverwood Capital, Dallas Capital, Tribeca ESP and two others (Tracxn, 2022).
-CloudVirga has successfully navigated  three rounds of funding from a "series A" round in 2016 through to a "series C" round in 2018, before finally being acquired by Stewart, a tile insurance company, in May 2021 for an undisclosed amount.
+CloudVirga has successfully navigated  three rounds of funding from a "series A" round in 2016 through to a "series C" round in 2018, before finally being acquired by Stewart, a title insurance company, in May 2021 for an undisclosed amount.
 Tracxn (2022) also noted that CloudVirga may have raised a total of $101M.

 ## Business Activities: